helloworlddan/hello-world.sh/site/_posts/2019-03-25-driving-stack-sets-with-custom-resources.markdown

 database instances and/or snapshots are encrypted across every region and across every account in your AWS Organization.

-Stack sets allow you to define a uniform CloudFormation template and create a so-called stack set definition around it.
+Stack Sets allow you to define a uniform CloudFormation template and create a so-called stack set definition around it.
 This definition holds configuration parameters as to how to deploy the associated CloudFormation template.
 It includes role definitions for CloudFormation to actually deploy things as well